-I try to bring it down a notch.
+I bring it down a notch.
 “I can’t see that anyone cares except for people who hated him before.
 But you’re right, democrats think he broke the law.
 Republicans say he didn’t.”

 M pipes up.
 “I don’t think we should have a president who can’t keep the laws about being president.”
-I imagine her in the back, crossing her arms, daring anyone to disagree.
+I imagine her in the back, arms crossed, daring anyone to disagree, burning coals for eyes.

 “I think there will be a lot of people who agree with you,” I say.

 Then she says something I can’t imagine any other young girl saying.
 It’s the same feeling I get when I see Chopped Kids on TV.
 Who are these kids who sprinkle foie gras bits over an arugula salad with raspberry dressing?
 Weird.
 When I was their age, I spent my time drawing pictures of stegosaurs and pterodactyls and wondering how I could work up the spine to call Patti on Friday.

 So, M says, “I think we should be talking more about the election at the dinner table.”